-"I generally recommend chemical exfoliants over physical exfoliants," says board-certified aesthetic plastic surgeon and founder of the skin-care line Dr. Koo Private Practice, Dr. Michele Koo, MD.
-"Chemical exfoliants, like salicylic acid or alpha-hydroxy acids, are more targeted for the issues that cause acne. " This is because their solutions are able to penetrate the skin deep below surface to unclog your pores.
+"I generally recommend chemical exfoliants over physical exfoliants," says Michele Koo, MD, a board-certified aesthetic plastic surgeon and founder of the skin-care line Dr. Koo Private Practice.
+"Chemical exfoliants, like salicylic acid or alpha-hydroxy acids, are more targeted for the issues that cause acne. " This is because their solutions are able to penetrate the skin deep below the surface to unclog your pores.
 She then added, "Physical exfoliants can be helpful, but depending on the exfoliant, physical damage (micro tears) in the skin can be made without being readily noticed initially.
 This can cause issues long term."
 In some cases, the micro tears can become a home for bacteria and cause inflammation.

 How often should you exfoliate if you have acne-prone skin?

 It varies based on everyone's skin tolerance.
 To be on the safe side, try exfoliating one to two times a week.
-Keep an eye on how your skin reacts, and then you can increase to exfoliating every other day—if your skin can tolerate it, according to aesthetician Ian Michael Crumm.
+Keep an eye on how your skin reacts, and then you can increase to exfoliating every other day—if your skin can tolerate it, according to Ian Michael Crumm, a licensed esthetician.